danielmunro/dgse/content/glossary/compiled-language.md

     - { url: https://en.wikipedia.org/wiki/Compiled_language, name: Wikipedia }
 ---

 Type of programming language.
-Contrast to a [dynamic language](#dynamic-language).
-Compiled languages are identified by the fact that the target for code instructions is a compiler and not an interpreter.
+Contrast to a [dynamic language](/glossary/dynamic-language).

-The primary difference between a compiler and an interpreter is that a compiler produces machine-readable code directly.
+Compiled languages are identified by the fact that the target for code is a compiler and not an interpreter.
+What this means, practically, is that at runtime, the program runs as compiled machine code.
+There is no interpreter layer.